Pasadena’s Dedicated Public Garden

 Last Visited: April 2017

 On a beautiful Sunday morning in Pasadena (and aren’t they all), our corgis were feeling a bit restless.
 Luckily, we live very near to one of Pasadena’s beautiful hidden secrets, Arlington Garden, a three-acre site that also happens to be Pasadena’s only dedicated public garden.
-With thoughts of birds, bees and butterflies dancing in their heads, we packed the “kids” in the car and we were off on our Sunday morning corgi adventure.
+With thoughts of birds, bees and butterflies dancing in their heads, we packed the “kids” in the car, and we were off on our Sunday morning corgi adventure.

 In 2005, Arlington Garden founders Betty and Charles McKenney, along with its designer, Mayita Dinos, received inspiration for this garden after reading Jan Smithen’s book Sun-Drenched Gardens: The Mediterranean Style.

-The garden is located between Orange Grove and Pasadena Avenues, an area that once housed very expensive homes, so expensive that it was called “Millionaires Row.”
+The garden is located between Orange Grove and Pasadena Avenues, an area that once housed costly homes, so expensive that it was called “Millionaires Row.”
 Arlington Garden stands on the plot of land that was once a garden to one of those gorgeous mansions (the Durand Mansion), which are now mostly long gone, this one thanks to Caltrans who stored heavy equipment there.

-During one construction phase of the never-to-be completed 710 freeway extension, Caltrans purchased the land.
+During one construction phase of the never-to-be-completed 710 freeway extension, Caltrans purchased the land.
 Fortunately, Charles McKenney, a former Pasadena congressman, thought this area could use a few trees.

 A 2011 Los Angeles Times story reported, “After local colleges were enlisted to kick-start collective dreaming, Cal Poly Pomona drawings helped to visualize a public garden.
 By the time Betty had the idea to make it a demonstration garden, the project had backing from their councilman, parks department, Caltrans and Pasadena Water and Power.”